Twinkle-sahoo34/Codsoft-Intern/README.md

 # Codsoft-Intern
- All the Tasks have been performed by using Java Perogramming Language.
+ All the Tasks have been performed by using Java Programming Language.
  Total 3 tasks are here..